MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 The above example adds a second scheme called `My Application`.
 It is configured with two test targets and a single launch target.
 All three targets are implicitly included in the build list.

-### Specifying Launch Arguments and Environment Variables
+### Specifying Launch Arguments, Environment Variables and a Custom Working Directory

-There are times when it is desirable to customize the launch action with arguments and environment variables.
+There are times when it is desirable to customize the launch action with arguments, environment variables and/or a custom working direectory.
 This can be accomplished by specifying them as parameters to the `xcode_schemes.launch_action` function call.

 ```python
 # Assumptions